European stock traders place their successful bets in the dark | ExBulletin

 Fast forward about four years to November 9, 2020 – another momentous day for the markets, when Pfizer was the first COVID-19 vaccine developer to announce it had produced an effective shot – and 58% of transactions were executed in these giant blocks.

-According to Robert Barnes, global head of primary markets at LSE Group, the growing interest is proof that US-style block equity trading is “really becoming mainstream” among European institutional investors.
+According to Robert Barnes, global head of primary markets at LSE Group, the growing interest is proof that US-style block trading is really becoming common among European institutional investors.

 The LSEG is one of a handful of European exchanges trying to grab a slice of the stock, after seeing dark pools – traditionally run by investment banks or specialist platforms – siphon off growing trading volumes from their market. industry.